The mapping feature is used to interact with customer planning maps as well as to view Base Station viewsheds and end points statistics.

 The Coverage Tool button launches a dialog that contains a search field for entering addresses or locations.

-Once the search information is submitted by pressing the enter key or clicking the icon, the map shows a pin for the location and icons for the locations of nearby Base Stations.
+Once the search information is submitted by pressing the enter key or clicking the icon, the map shows a pin for the location and the estimated path quality to nearby Base Stations (See Path Quality below).
 The green areas on the map reflect areas of high quality radio reception.

-The path quality dialog shown in the lower left of the map, shows detailed information about the distance between the search location and the Base Station and reception quality expressed as a percentage.
+The path quality dialog shown in the lower left of the map after clicking on the map or executing a Coverage search, shows detailed information about the distance between the search location and the Base Station and reception quality expressed as a percentage.
 This percentage reflects the Fresnel clearance (line of site) between two points.
 This calculation uses an elevation database to determine how obstructions interfere with the line of site.
 Note: The zoom level of the map can be adjusted after the search to view the results with a different perspective.
 This may be required to see in-range Base Stations that are outside of the initial result view.

 The following are different examples of line of sight path quality calculations: